 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 The results of preclinical studies of our product candidates may not be predictive of the results of early-stage or later-stage clinical trials, and results of early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
-The results of clinical trials in one set of patients or disease indications may not be predictive of those obtained in another.
-In some instances, there can be significant variability in safety or efficacy results between different clinical trials of the same product candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the dosing regimen, and other clinical trial protocols and the rate of dropout among clinical trial participants.
-Open-label extension studies may also extend the timing and cost of a clinical program substantially.
+The results of clinical trials in healthy volunteers or one set of patients or disease indications may not be predictive of those obtained in another.
+In some instances, there can be significant variability in safety or efficacy results between different clinical trials of the same product candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the dosing regimen, and other clinical trial protocol elements and the rate of dropout among clinical trial participants.
+Open-label or long-term extension studies may also extend the timing and cost of a clinical program substantially.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unacceptable safety issues, notwithstanding promising results in earlier trials.
 This is particularly true in neurodegenerative diseases, where failure rates historically have been higher than in many other disease areas.
 Most product candidates that begin clinical trials are never approved by regulatory authorities for commercialization.

 For example, in our ongoing INVOKE-2 Phase 2 clinical trial in Alzheimer's disease, cases of ARIA have been observed.
 ARIA are MRI findings suggestive of vasogenic edema or hemosiderin deposits.
 In addition to voluntary protocol amendments put in place last year to mitigate risks associated with ARIA, we have discontinued dosing of APOE e4/e4 homozygotes currently in our INVOKE-2 Phase 2 clinical trial.
-We also plan to submit an additional voluntary amendment to the trial protocol to exclude APOE e4/e4 homozygotes from this trial.
-The potential impact, if any, of this protocol amendment on timing to complete enrollment of the INVOKE-2 Phase 2 clinical trial continues to be assessed.
-We are implementing MRI monitoring prior to dose escalation for all clinical trial participants, consistent with the recently published guidelines for ARIA monitoring and management.
-We are conducting this study under the guidance of an IDMC, which is allowed to review unblinded data and to make trial recommendations.
-We, along with the IDMC, will continue to monitor the INVOKE-2 Phase 2 clinical trial, and if necessary, we will make additional modifications to the study protocol.
+Following these changes, one serious adverse event related to ARIA occurred in a patient who is not homozygous for APOE e4 who subsequently recovered with resolution of ARIA-related symptoms.
+We continue to implement earlier MRI monitoring, consistent with recently published guidelines for ARIA monitoring and management.
+We are conducting this study under the guidance of an Independent Data Monitoring Committee (IDMC), which is allowed to review unblinded data and to make trial recommendations.